 - Have a qualifying call

-Note: This is not a process of sending them a sequence of pre-programmed emails that gently woo them into making an appointment.
-Often times, this is an intense 10-21 day process of semi-aggressive outreach that will end with an appointment or not.Finding the decision maker is difficult, but it's also what a BDR loves to do.
-Click To Tweet
+Note: Cold communication is not a process of calling & sending prospects a sequence of pre-programmed emails that gently woo them into making an appointment.
+Oftentimes, this is an intense 10-21 day process of outreach techniques application that will either end with an appointment or not.

 It can be accomplished effectively through intraday emailing and calling.